grindjs/grindjs/docs/guides/directory-structure.markdown

 - `Models` — Contains all of your Models.
 - `Providers` — Contains all of your providers, including `RoutesProvider` which is where you should register all of your routes.

 > {tip} The cli provides generators for many of these directories and file types.
-For example `bin/cli make:model` will generate a model and store it in `app/Models`.
+For example `yarn cli make:model` will generate a model and store it in `app/Models`.

-Run `bin/cli list` for a list of available generators (identified by the `make:` namespace).
+Run `yarn cli list` for a list of available generators (identified by the `make:` namespace).

 ## Config Directory